nenye-a/insemble/README.md

 - Open a command line window and go to the project's directory.
 - `pip install -r requirements.txt && pip install -r dev-requirements.txt`
 - `npm install`
 - Ensure that you have redis installed.
-Detaield Installation instructions can be found at [Redis.io](https://redis.io/topics/quickstart), but the folllowing should do the trick
+Detailed Installation instructions can be found at [Redis.io](https://redis.io/topics/quickstart), but the folllowing should do the trick

 ```
 wget http://download.redis.io/redis-stable.tar.gz